davidmwalton/the-news/20180123-immigration-wall-mexico-schumer-senate.md

 Image

-“The wall offer’s off the table,” Senator Chuck Schumer of New York, the Democratic leader, told reporters at the Capitol on Tuesday.CreditEric Thayer for The New York Times
+“The wall offer’s off the table,” Senator Chuck Schumer of New York, the Democratic leader, told reporters at the Capitol on Tuesday.

+Credit
+Eric Thayer for The New York Times

 By Sheryl Gay Stolberg and Maggie Haberman
-Edited severely by David Walton
+Edited severely by David Walton & Kyle Campbell

 Jan.
 23, 2018